 The project falls within a county in which a federally recognized Tribe, the Catawba Indian Nation has expressed an interest in ground disturbing activities.
-The Catawba Indian Nation was notified about the project and in a letter dated August 8, 2019 and asked to provide comments by August 21,2019.
-The Catawba Indian Nation will be notified if Native American artifacts and/or human remains are located during the construction phase of the project.
+The Catawba Indian Nation was notified about the project.
+In a letter dated August 29, 2019 they indicated that they have no immediate concerns with the project and requested to be notified if Native American artifacts and/or human remains are located during the ground disturbance phase of the project.